withastro/astro/examples/with-markdoc/src/content/docs/intro.md

 title: Welcome to Markdoc 👋
 ---

-This simple starter showcases Markdoc with Content Collections.
+This simple starter showcases Markdoc's features with Content Collections.
 All Markdoc features are supported, including this nifty built-in `{% table %}` tag:

 {% table %}
 * Feature
 * Supported
 ---
-* `.mdoc` in Content Collections
+* `.mdoc` + `.md` in Content Collections
 * ✅
 ---
 * Markdoc transform configuration